awsdocs/amazon-ec2-user-guide/doc_source/instance-types.md

 ## Hardware specifications<a name="instance-hardware-specs"></a>

-For more information about the hardware specifications for each Amazon EC2 instance type, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.
+For more information, see [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types/)\.

 To determine which instance type best meets your needs, we recommend that you launch an instance and use your own benchmark application\.
 Because you pay by the instance second, it's convenient and inexpensive to test multiple instance types before making a decision\.
 If your needs change, even after you make a decision, you can change the instance type later\.
 For more information, see [Change the instance type](ec2-instance-resize.md)\.